ibm-cloud-docs/vpc/creating-vpc-resources.md

 # Creating VPC resources with CLI and API
 {: #creating-vpc-resources-with-cli-and-api}

-In addition to creating a VPC, you can also create VPC resources such as an instance, a subnet, and a block storage volume.
+In addition to creating a VPC, you can also create VPC resources such as an instance, a subnet, and a Block Storage volume.

 If you are looking for information to create VPC resources by using {{site.data.keyword.cloud_notm}} console, see [Using the {{site.data.keyword.cloud_notm}} console to create VPC resources](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console).
 {: tip}